 - Color retention - Holds dyes better, enabling vibrant designs

-- Cost efficiency - Generally more affordable than premium natural fibers
+- Cost efficiency - Generally more affordable than higher-cost natural fibers

 - Consistent quality - Manufactured fibers offer reliable performance batch to batch